Do you struggle with the difference between cost price, whole sale price, retail price, consumer price?

 Trade or wholesale price:

-So this means that if your cost price is £15, your trade or wholesale price is £30, and the retail price is then £75 – £90.
+If your cost price is £15, your trade or wholesale price should be around £30, and the retail price will then be around £75 – £90.

 Be very aware that the consumer will always pay more or less the same price, but that the trade price can fluctuate.

 What about trade discounts?

 If you are selling to trade buyers who buys regularly from you, or order larger quantities, but aren’t buying for a shop (e.g. a public art consultancy or an interior designer) then I suggest you offer them a trade discount.

 This trade discount is often around 20% – 30% off the retail price, so sits between the trade and retail price in.
 Depending on your negotiations this can vary.

 Want to learn how to start selling to shops & galleries?

 Want to become better and more confident about selling to retailers?

 In this online course and ebook What Retailers Want design shop owner Clare Yuille shows you step-by-step how to start selling to retailers.
 She will share her own tips and experiences, and shares with you lots of practical templates too.